RRinTransportation/awesome-rerite/README.md

 - [Optuna](https://optuna.org/)
     - Optuna is an automatic hyperparameter optimization python framework, particularly designed for machine learning.
     - Note: This is a tool suggested by [Alex Richardson](https://scholar.google.com/citations?user=BB-pmW0AAAAJ&hl=en) at Vanderbilt University.
 Thank you, Alex!
+- Want to visuliaze how you move in your city?
+[Here we go!](https://github.com/mikhailsirenko/osmnx-matplotlib-animation)
 ---
 Maintained by [Junyi Ji](https://www.jijunyi.com/), Views are my own.
 Last updated: April 10, 2025